-For vaccines to be effective and good quality, monitoring temperature should be a top priority.
+For vaccines to be effective and of good quality, vaccine temperature monitoring should be a top priority.
 Temperature plays a vital role in the vaccine’s effectiveness.
 Temperature-monitoring devices in the vaccine supply chain are essential to minimize temperature excursions and check the viability of vaccines.
 A hot environment accelerates potency loss while freezing clumps chemicals making the vaccine less effective.
 Just the right temperature for the right kind of vaccine is the best practice.
 Typically this would be between 2°C to 8°C (35°F to 46°F).

 The sensitivities of each vaccine will indicate how they should be handled.
 Some vaccines are freeze-sensitive, others are not.
 Some vaccines are heat-stable, but others react more quickly when exposed to elevated temperatures.

 Being knowledgeable about the vaccine in transport is the first step.
 The second is getting the vaccine containers and locations equipped with temperature sensors.
 To gauge the temperature, several devices are available in the market, each performs unique tasks required for specific vaccines.
 The devices can be used to monitor fixed storage locations, during transport, or both.

 VVMs are the only temperature-monitoring devices that accompany the vaccines throughout the supply chain.
 A VVM is a label containing a heat-sensitive material.
 Placed on vaccine vials, it records cumulative heat exposure over time through a gradual change in color.
 The change in color of the box inside the circle indicates the effectivity of the vaccines.
 If the color of the box is the same as the outside color or darker then the vaccine should not be used.
 VVMs only measure heat exposure, thus not applicable to cold temperature.